-As with LDZ Shrinkage Quantities, the GDNs will need to purchase IVG to cover the ISC via their Shipper on Gemini on a daily basis.
-The CDSP will load Daily IVG values into Gemini and the GDNs will need to contract with a Shipper to cover the Daily IVG.
-A small change to the Transporter licence may be required here to ensure that the GDN is not prohibited from buying the IVG.
+As with LDZ Shrinkage Quantities, the GDNs and IGTs will need to purchase gas to cover the ISCs via their Shipper on Gemini daily.
+The CDSP will load Daily ISC values into Gemini and the GDNs and IGTs will need to contract with a Shipper(s) to cover the Daily ISC.
+A small change to the Transporter licence may be required here to ensure that the GDN and IGTs is not prohibited from buying the ISC.

-As with LDZ Shrinkage Quantities, the GDNs will need to purchase IVG to cover the ISC via their Shipper on Gemini-after the end of the financial year, the ISE will compare gas that that the ISE forecast to be lost via their ISM, and that which they observed being lost via the ISM.
-Where there is a difference then this value will need to be either returned to GDNs or an additional charge will need to be levied.

-As with LDZ Shrinkage Quantities, the ISC IVG will be subtracted from missing gas prior to UIG being apportioned to Shippers.
+As with LDZ Shrinkage Quantities, after the end of the Formula Year, the ISE will compare gas that that the ISE forecast to be lost via their ISM, and that which they observed being lost via the ISM.
+Where there is a difference then this value will need to be either returned to GDNs and IGTs or an additional charge will need to be levied.
+As with LDZ Shrinkage Quantities, the ISC will be subtracted from missing gas prior to UIG being apportioned to Shippers.

-This will lower bills, as UIG is a line item in the Perice Ceap, and, by virtue of accurate cost allocation, incentivise GDNs to fix sources of Shrinkage.
+This should lower bills, as UIG is a line item in the Price Cap, and, by virtue of accurate cost allocation, incentivise GDNs and IGTs to fix sources of Shrinkage.